 WARNING!
 Never use a saw without a muffler, or with a damaged muffler.
 A damaged muffler may substantially increase the noise level and the fire hazard.
 Keep fire fighting equipment handy.
-If a spark arrestor screen is required in your area, never use the saw without or with a broken spark arrestor screen.

 Cutting equipment

 This section describes how to choose and maintain your cutting equipment in order to: